So, does being a student give you a right to say whatever you want on campus?

 The overwhelming majority of private and public campuses actually permit their students to have freedom to voice their opinions, and even if they didn't, I don't see how that qualifies it as an issue?
 Private colleges are run by shareholders and a board of directors.
 They have a right to enact the standards they see fit because its private.
 There are plenty of Christian campuses and Jesuit run organizations that promote a socially conservative life style by not allowing secular bands and groups to exist on campus, not allowing certain articles to run in college newspapers and banning alcohol.

-Liberty University or others that separate male and females in residence halls like at Fordham University.
+This is exactly one of the marginial benefits of why having a free market system means having the freedom to choose: because we can actually pick and choose what sort of environment we want to be in, whether its tolerant and diverse of thought like at Columbia University, where the Office of Multicultural Affairs runs a variety of multicultural programs each semester, or more moderate, conservative campuses that restrict the consumption of alcohol like Liberty University or others that separate male and females in residence halls like at Fordham University.
 This is certainly a far more desirable alternative then the one size fits all of public colleges that spend more time arguing for these "positive" rights in the Supreme Court than actually educating.
 These are examples of what Students for Liberty as an organization should be playing up and highlighting, the virtues and empirical evidence that freedom and markets work, and governments don't.
 By allying themselves with FIRE, they hurt potential friends by alienating campuses that are not so friendly to diversity of though, but are indeed libertarian-minded, like Grove City College, which was founded extolling the principles and ideals of a free American society, and openly states on its mission statement an anti-FIRE policy, "...while many points of view are examined, the College unapologetically advocates preservation of America's religious, political, and economic heritage of individual freedom and responsibility...", they certainly have a free-minded heritage in liberty that would be of most benefit to SFL.

 Furthermore, I don't see what's the net gain in SFL being allied with an organization that's effectively promoting what could be construed as an activist Leftist agenda.
 The problem that many libertarians mistake coming so quickly to support other pro-freedom movements, arises from confusions in the word "freedom".
 The word "freedom", often takes a variety of positions in everday life, like the "freedom-to-hang out" that an adolescent living under household rules earns after completing their chores.
 FIRE definitely has the "freedom"-like ring to it that so many civil libertarians adore, but that doesn't actually extend to society, much in the same fashion that the government can't extend the 1st Amendment into your house.

 All of our natural rights, are indeed derived from property rights.
 You don't have a "right to freedom of speech", you have a write to start a newspaper publication and write as many op-eds as you want.
 You have a right to rent out an auditorium, and bash the New York Mets for being a lousy baseball team.
 Property rights are the crux of liberalism, and the axiom from which all other rights are derived.
-Ludwig von Mises treatise on
+Ludwig von Mises treatise on liberalism starts with private property as the basis for a classic liberal society.
+A civilization based on peace and freedom between individuals coexisting in a market economy where the social system of the division of labor is under private ownership of the means of production.
+Here's an excerpt from "Liberalism":

 "The program of liberalism, therefore, if condensed into a single word, would have to read: property, that is, private ownership of the means of production...
 All the other demands of liberalism result from his fundamental demand."